-1. Scope
+1. SCOPE

-1.1 The purpose of the Code is to emphasize the sense of responsibility toward the Consumer and toward the general public by all Members.
-The Code applies to direct Sales practices used in the marketing of Products and refers only to the relationship of Members and their Salespersons with the ultimate Consumers who purchase Products from them.

-1.2 The Code is to be applied in spirit as well as to the letter, bearing in mind the varying degrees of knowledge, experience and discriminatory ability of those to whom direct Sales are directed.
+- 1.1 The purpose of the Code is to emphasize the sense of responsibility toward the Consumer and toward the general public by all Members.
+The Code applies to direct Sales practices used in the marketing of Products and refers only to the relationship of Members and their Salespersons with the ultimate Consumers who purchase Products from them. - 1.2 The Code is to be applied in spirit as well as to the letter, bearing in mind the varying degrees of knowledge, experience and discriminatory ability of those to whom direct Sales are directed.

-2. Basic Principles
+2. BASIC PRINCIPLES

-2.1 All Members shall conform to the principles of fair competition as generally accepted in business, with particular regard to:

-- (a) the terms of the Offer and the Sales Documents and the methods and form of the contact with the Consumer. - (b) the methods of presentation and demonstration of, and information about the Product. - (c) the fulfilment of any obligation arising from the Offer, the Sales Documents or any operation connected with them, including delivery.

-2.2 This Code reflects the pledge of all Members to carry out their activities in conformity with the laws of Canada, its provinces and territories.
+- 2.1 All Members shall conform to the principles of fair competition as generally accepted in business, with particular regard to: - a. the terms of the Offer and the Sales Documents and the methods and form of the contact with the Consumer. - b. the methods of presentation and demonstration of, and information about the Product. - c. the fulfilment of any obligation arising from the Offer, the Sales Documents or any operation connected with them, including delivery. - 2.2 This Code reflects the pledge of all Members to carry out their activities in conformity with the laws of Canada, its provinces and territories.
+Compliance by Members and Salespersons with laws that pertain to Direct Selling is a condition of acceptance by or continuing membership in the DSA.
+All Members pledge to publicize this Code, its general terms as they apply to Consumers and Salespersons, and information about where Consumers and Salespersons may obtain a copy of this Code.

-2.3 This Code is a measure of self-regulation by the Direct Sellers Association.
+- 2.3 This Code is a measure of self-regulation by the Direct Sellers Association.
 It is not a law, and its obligations may require a level of ethical behaviour that exceeds existing legal requirements.
 Non-observance of the Code does not create any civil responsibility.
 With termination of its Membership in the DSA, a company is no longer bound by the Code, the provisions of which remain applicable to events or transactions occurring during the time a company was a Member of the DSA.
-Conversely, compliance with the Code may not satisfy the legal obligations imposed on Members and Salespersons.

-2.4 All Members believe that their business dealings should be carried out at a level well above the minimum required by law, and that integrity and customer satisfaction are their two most valued objectives.

-2.5 Members shall voluntarily assume responsibility toward their Consumer with respect to fair Sales methods and Product value, and shall make every effort to ensure Consumer satisfaction.

-2.6 All Members recognize their responsibility to fully inform Salespersons as to the characteristics of the Products offered to enable them to give the Consumer all necessary information.
+Conversely, compliance with the Code may not satisfy the legal obligations imposed on Members and Salespersons. - 2.4 All Members believe that their business dealings should be carried out at a level well above the minimum required by law, and that integrity and customer satisfaction are their two most valued objectives. - 2.5 Members shall voluntarily assume responsibility toward their Consumer with respect to fair Sales methods and Product value, and shall make every effort to ensure Consumer satisfaction. - 2.6 All Members recognize their responsibility to fully inform Salespersons as to the characteristics of the Products offered to enable them to give the Consumer all necessary information.